 - Add Veggies: Not a fan of peppers?
 No problem!
 This dish is fantastic with green beans, broccoli, squash, mushrooms, or any other veggie that you like.

-I can honestly just eat a plate of sausage and peppers for dinner, but some sides do add a nice touch.
-You could go with garlic bread or a simple green salad, and that would be AAAAmazing!
+I can eat a plate of sausage and peppers for dinner, but some sides add a nice touch.
+You could go with garlic parmesan breadsticks or a simple green goddess salad, which would be amazing!
 If you’re in the mood for something a little more detailed, try one of these tasty ideas.

 - Broccolini: One of my all-time favorite green sides, this Easy Garlic Broccolini goes with everything, but is particularly delicious with sausage.
 You’ll love the light, lemon-garlic flavor of this simple recipe.